Ford Bronco II: Safety controversy

 It was estimated that 260 people had died in Bronco II rollover crashes, a rate that is several times more than in any similar vehicle according to the Insurance Institute for Highway Safety.
 By 1995, Ford had paid $113 million to settle 334 injury and wrongful death lawsuits.
 A class-action settlement with owners of its controversial Bronco II provided "new safety warnings and up to $200 for repairs and modifications."
 Ford ended production of the Bronco II in 1990, but "always contended that rollovers are overwhelmingly caused by bad driving or unsafe modifications to the vehicle."

 Individual lawsuit examples include famed jockey Bill Shoemaker, that awarded him one million dollars.
 Shoemaker was paralyzed from the neck down after rolling his Bronco II in California in 1991 while intoxicated.
-Thereafter, he was confined to a wheelchair.
+Thereafter, he used a wheelchair.
 The largest award involving the Bronco II up to 1995 was a $62.4 million verdict for two passengers, one of whom who received brain injuries and left her in need of a legal guardian, after the 1986 model in which they were riding rolled over.

 The safety record was "frightening" with "one in 500 Bronco II's ever produced [being] involved in a fatal rollover."
 Automobile insurer GEICO stopped writing insurance policies for the Bronco II.
 By 2001, Time magazine reported that the "notorious bucking Bronco II" rollover lawsuits had "cost the company approximately $2.4 billion in damage settlements."

 One of the reasons for the significant losses by the automaker was a deal Ford made with a former engineer, David Bickerstaff.
 He worked on the Bronco II and had published SAE reports about Ford truck suspensions.
 In 1990, Bickerstaff testified in court that the Bronco II had a dangerously low stability index.
 His credibility was questioned by attorneys.